Jan 9 • 1HR 40M

 Lars Doucet - 01:25:57:

-Because California has some of the lowest property taxes in the nation.
-Yeah.
-And proposition 13, and it creates a entire layer of landed gentry and really, really, really expensive housing.
-Like housing is already getting expensive in Austin and property taxes have an effect of lowering property prices.
+Because California has some of the lowest property taxes in the nation, Proposition 13, and it creates an entire layer of landed gentry and really, really, really expensive housing.
+Housing is already getting expensive in Austin and property taxes have an effect of lowering property prices.
 Property taxes are an imperfect land value tax.
-And so basically, I, it will just reproduce the economic conditions that empirically exist in California.
+And so basically, it will just reproduce the economic conditions that empirically exist in California.

 Dwarkesh Patel - 01:26:21:

-You know, there's like, there's this like funny saying that the Texas Constitution is not a government document, but rather an anti government document.
-But one of the, I guess, the positive bi-products of you’re a Georgist is since the next taxing income so hard, governments are forced to tax property and hopefully eventually land.
-And therefore,
+There's this funny saying that the Texas Constitution is not a government document, but rather an anti-government document.
+But one of the positive by-products if you’re a Georgist is that since it makes taxing income so hard, governments are forced to tax property and hopefully eventually land.

 Lars Doucet - 01:26:40:

-I'm going to pick on the Texas Constitution because Houston had a, had a single tax mayor in 1911 and had an active, Georgist land value tax.
-And it would have still had it today if it wasn't for the state const for, for a state judge who basically shut them down.
-Because there's a clause in this state constitution of Texas that says all property taxation has to be uniform.
-And that's interpreted as uniform across both the buildings and the land.
-You can't tax them at separate rates.
+I have a bone to pick with the Texas Constitution because Houston had a single tax mayor in 1911 and had an active, Georgist land value tax.
+And it would have still had it today if it wasn't for a state judge who basically shut them down.

 Dwarkesh Patel - 01:27:09: